Join the Global Breast Cancer Movement

 Genes

 The part of a cell that contains DNA.
-The DNA information in a person's genes is inherited from both sides of a person’s family.
+The DNA information in a person’s genes is inherited from both sides of a person’s family (you get half of your genes from your mother and half from your father).

 Gene Mutation